 Once you have taken a positive pregnancy test at Assure Women’s Center, your next best step is to receive a limited obstetric ultrasound.

 An ultrasound can confirm whether you have a viable (developing) pregnancy and the gestational date (how far along you are).
-If you believe you might be pregnant, contact us today for a free pregnancy test and limited ultrasound.

 What Does Ultrasound Do?